Policy, Government and the Voluntary Sector, General Election 2024 Resources Hub

 The NHS and the wider health and social care system were at the heart of the campaign debate, but there has also been welcome attention on unpaid carers, reinforced by the Liberal Democrat leader Ed Davey recounting his personal experiences of being a carer.
 Carers UK have a whole campaign pack, including a manifesto for carers with specific policy demands, and an open letter you can sign to the future Prime Minister, and ways to email prospective candidates.

-Marie Curie put also together a manifesto for palliative and end of life care, with a comprehensive ‘campaign toolkit’ complete with a petition to sign, briefings and template letters to contact prospective candidates with.
+Marie Curie also put together a manifesto for palliative and end of life care, with a comprehensive ‘campaign toolkit’ complete with a petition to sign, briefings and template letters to contact prospective candidates with.

 While mental health hasn’t featured much in the election campaign itself, it does feature in many of the party manifestos, especially in terms of improving things for young people.
 MIND set out concrete steps it wants the next government to take on mental health, including three simple questions to ask prospective candidates.